Arjunbadola/arjunbadola.github.io/_posts/2021-05-13-Less is more.md

 ### Current Status

-Yesterday, I dedicated my whole day to fixing this problem by leaving a bit of GitHub pages and completed the process of making the switch.
+Yesterday, I dedicated my whole day to fixing this problem by learning a bit of GitHub pages and completed the process of making the switch.

 Now, it is just a plain static website where I have taken the "Less is More" concept to much deeper levels.